Shadscure/RoadArchitect/README.md

 ### Highlights

-- 🧩 Add-ons support: official API so other mods can extend Road Architect (events, read-only core views, and per-world storage);
+- 🧩 **Add-ons support**: official API so other mods can extend Road Architect (events, read-only core views, and per-world storage);
-- 📴 No changes out of the box: there are no built-in add-ons; gameplay stays the same unless you install one.;
+- 📴 **No changes out of the box**: there are no built-in add-ons; gameplay stays the same unless you install one.;

 **Compatibility:** No visible gameplay changes by default; add-ons are optional.;
 </details>